M-Samy/email-service/README.md

 * Sending emails asynchronously.
 * Scalable system design.
 * Using Events, Listeners, Jobs and Job Batching laravel features.
+* Email container has two different methods to send mails "Events and Listeners" and "Job Batching"
 * Apply request validation.
 * Apply fallback platform in case the default platform unavailable
 * Implement a simple asynchronously technique.
 * Implement simple integration with Mailjet and SendGrid "Implement only used functionality".
 * Apply simple logging for each bulk emails and the batch status for each platform.
+* Write some simple test cases.
 ## Applied design patterns
 * Factory Design Pattern.
 * Strategy Design Pattern.